-Potential treatment prevents damage from prolonged seizuresFebruary 11th, 2013 in Neuroscience /
+Potential treatment prevents damage from prolonged seizuresFebruary 11, 2013 in Medicine & Health / Neuroscience

 A new type of prophylactic treatment for brain injury following prolonged epileptic seizures has been developed by Emory University School of Medicine investigators.

 Status epilepticus, a persistent seizure lasting longer than 30 minutes [check this, some people say FIVE], is potentially life-threatening and leads to around 55,000 deaths each year in the United States.
 It can be caused by stroke, brain tumor or infection as well as inadequate control of epilepsy.
 Physicians or paramedics now treat status epilepticus by administering an anticonvulsant or general anesthesia, which stops the seizures.

 Researchers at Emory have been looking for something different: anti-inflammatory compounds that can be administered after acute status epilepticus has ended to reduce damage to the brain.
 They have discovered a potential lead compound that can reduce mortality when given to mice after drug-induced seizures.

 The results are scheduled for publication Monday in Proceedings of the National Academy of Sciences Early Edition.

 "For adults who experience a period of status epilepticus longer than one hour, more than 30 percent die within four weeks of the event, making this a major medical problem," says Ray Dingledine, PhD, chair of the Department of Pharmacology at Emory University School of Medicine.
 "Medications that would reduce the severe consequences of refractory status epilepticus have been elusive.
 We believe we have an effective route to minimizing the brain injury caused by uncontrolled status epilepticus."